sendgrid/docs/content/docs/ui/managing-contacts/formatting-a-csv.md

 ## General Formatting Rules

 Here are some rules to follow when formatting a CSV to upload into Marketing Campaigns.
+Click [here]({{root_url}}/assets/example.csv) to download a sample csv file.

 ### Contact Info